 13. Be a mentor for someone else

 A few tips ago, we mentioned the importance of soft skills.
-Being a mentor is one of those career goals that can help you double-dip on other career goals, as well, as mentoring helps you develop many in-demand soft skills.
+Being a mentor will let you double-dip on other career goals, as it provides a hands-on opportunity to develop many of the most in-demand soft skills.

 Almost anyone can be a mentor.
 Even if you’re new to the organization, reverse mentoring is increasingly popular and a great way for junior-level workers to get connected to leadership channels and potential career sponsors.